-OUTCOMES WE SEEK MEASURING PROGRESS TOWARDS OUR C OUTCOMES More Eventful More inclusive Events held at key city venues New Zealander and resident perceptions that 'Wellington is the arts capital of New Zealand' New Zealander and resident perceptions that 'Wellington is the events capital of New Zealand' National arts and cultural organisations, professional and amateur theatre groups based in Wellington COUNCIL ACTIVITY PERFORMANCE TARGETS LEVELS OF SERVICE MEASURING OUR PERFORMANCE BASELINE 2008 2009/10 2010/11 2011/12 2012/13 - 2018/19 Satisfaction with Council supported arts and cultural festivals 93% 90% 90% 90% 90% We support a wide range of arts and cultural festivals and provide cultural Arts and cultural festivals estimated attendance 740,000 740,000 740, 000 740,000 740,000 grants to support community-based arts and cultural organisations and initiatives.
-Arts and cultural festivals supported 74 festivals No target - we s No target - we seek to support as many worthwhile festivals as possible within budget constraints We also subsidise use of the Wellington Convention Centre and exhibition spaces.
+OUTCOMES WE SEEK MEASURING PROGRESS TOWARDS OUR C OUTCOMES More Eventful More inclusive Events held at key city venues New Zealander and resident perceptions that 'Wellington is the arts capital of New Zealand' New Zealander and resident perceptions that 'Wellington is the events capital of New Zealand' National arts and cultural organisations, professional and amateur theatre groups based in Wellington COUNCIL ACTIVITY PERFORMANCE TARGETS LEVELS OF SERVICE MEASURING OUR PERFORMANCE MEASURING OUR PERFORMANCE BASELINE 2009/10 Satisfaction with Council supported arts and cultural festivals 93% 90% 90% 90% 90% We support a wide range of arts and cultural festivals and provide cultural Arts and cultural festivals estimated attendance 740,000 740,000 740, 000 740,000 740,000 grants to support community-based arts and cultural organisations and initiatives.
+Arts and cultural festivals supported 74 festivals No target - we seek to support as many worthwhile festivals as possible within budget constraints We also subsidise use of the Wellington Convention Centre and exhibition spaces.
 Venues Subsidy - Community groups that access the Convention Centre via the subsidy 34 groups 35 groups 35 groups 35 groups 36 groups Cultural grants - Number of applicants; number of successful applicants; total budget allocated Total applicants 107 / Successful applicants 73 No target - we seek to support as a many worthwhile initiatives that contribute to the cultural well-being of Wellington city and its people in accordance with eligibility criteria and budget constraints.